-According to the National Institute of Mental Health, about 48.3 million adults in the U.S. will experience mental illness in a given year.
+According to the National Institute of Mental Health, nearly one in five (about 46.6 million) adults in the U.S. live with a mental illness.
 Based on that statistic, mental health issues are likely to touch you or someone you know.

 We’ve gathered our top resources to help you promote workplace wellness.
 Download our Employee Wellness Kit to get all the tips.